hackoregon/hack-university-data-science/README.md

     * Why is that an interesting question?
 Who is the audience?
     * Q&A/discussion: answer questions from the class (and ask questions!)

+__Exercise__: Exploratory analysis
+* Create histograms of variables in your data set.
+    * Describe the shape of the distribution
+    * Calculate summary statistics
+* Look for trends in the data by graphing variables pair-wise (scatter plots or side-by-sid box plots)

-## Week 6: Exploratory Analysis; Start Projects (November 15 & 17)
+## Class 12: Logistic Regression (November 17)
-Tuesday: Lecture - Principles and tools of exploratory analysis, start working on your projects

-Thursday: Time to work on analysis, then present last half of class.
+__Exercise__: Exploratory analysis
+* Continue exploratory analysis started Tuesday.

+## Class 13: Project updates (November 29)
-Presentation 2: Exploratory Analysis
+__Presentation 2: Exploratory Analysis__

     * 5 minutes
     * Show data visualization and explain what you learned from it.
     * Are you still working on your proposed data question, or after the exploratory analysis do you have a new question?
     * Q&A/discussion: answer questions from the class (and ask questions!)

+__Exercise__: Build model
+* Work on the model for your project

-## Week 7-a: K-means Clustering (November 29)
+## Class 14: K-means Clustering (December 1)

+__Exercise__: Project time
+* Continue working on your model
+* If time and it makes sense for your data, run a clustering algorithm.

-## Week 7-b: Introduction to Principal Component Analysis (December 1)
+## Class 15: Advanced Topics: Gradient Descent and Principal Component Analysis (December 6)
+__Lecture__:

+* Gradient descent applied to linear regression
+* Using PCA to reduce dimensionality

+__Exercise__: Project time
+* Work on your presentations

-## Week 8: Project Presentation and Discussion (December 6 & 8)
+## Class 16: Project Presentation and Discussion (December 8)
 Presentation 3: Complete Project Presentation

     * 10 minutes